Denver Motorcycle Accident Lawyers

 Motorcycle drivers must obey all the same traffic laws as any other driver on the road, with the following additions:

 - Eye protection is required for all riders: driver and passenger.
-Helmet with eye protection are preferred, but goggle or eyeglasses at a minimum are legally required.
+Helmet with eye protection is preferred, but goggles or eyeglasses at a minimum are legally required.

 - All motorcycles must have a footrest for passengers.
 Likewise, passengers must use those footrests.